hucinoo/SNPrimer/README.md

 # SNPrimer

 Small python library to search snp in primer by position or by sequence.
-Updated for searching variants with MyVariant in hg38 annotation.

 ## Installation